Filling your prescriptions

 At non-network pharmacies

-You can purchase your prescriptions (except specialty drugs) at a non-network pharmacy, but you'll pay more if you do.
-You will need to submit your own claim to Washington State Rx Services for reimbursement, and you don't get the plan discount.
+You can fill your prescriptions (except specialty drugs) at a non-network pharmacy, but you'll pay more if you do.
+You don't get the plan discount and will need to submit your own claim to the plan.
 Learn more about purchasing prescriptions from a non-network pharmacy.

 Learn about other limits on your drug coverage.

 The plan does not cover over-the-counter (OTC) drugs, vitamins, or supplements, except certain preventive medicines as required by the Accountable Care Act.
 These drugs are indicated with a “PV” in the UMP Preferred Drug List.
 Some products are also covered as exceptions.